alexey-martynov/alexey-martynov.github.io/_posts/2023-03-31-registration-maps.md

 But now the factory method starts to suffer from the order of the initialization.

-All solutions for singleton can't work here because they require There is no perfect solution for this issue.
+There is no perfect solution for this issue.
 The most effective solutions are platform dependent.